 When is your work really ready?
 By that, I mean: When is your manuscript edited enough and polished to the point where you can confidently submit it to agents?
 I used to think there was no answer to this question, and that each project was so vastly different that it would be misleading to address the subject.
 But I was wrong.

-The best answer I can give on the subject is this: If you think the story has a problem, it does—and any story with a problem is not ready.
+The best answer I can give regarding why manuscripts are rejected is this: If you think the story has a problem, it does—and any story with a problem is not ready.
 When I have edited full-length manuscripts (some for SCBWI friends and others on a freelance editor basis) and then met with the writers personally to discuss my thoughts, a strange thing happens.
 When I address a concern in the book, the writer will nod before I even finish the sentence.
 What this means is that they knew about the problem and suspected it was a weak point in the story.
 I have simply confirmed that which they already knew.

 - “This part where he gets beat up—it doesn’t seem believable that so many kids just took off school like that.”